dmassey-cpu/Holderlins-Madness/bibliography.md

 - Hölderlin, Friedrich.
 Essays and Letters.
 Edited and translated by Jeremy Adler and Charlie Louth.
 Penguin Books, 2009.
 - --.
 Hyperion and Selected Poems.
 Edited by Eric L. Santner.
 Translated by Willard R. Trask.
 Continuum, 1990.
 - --.
 Selected Poems and Fragments.
 Edited by Jeremy Adler.
 Translated by Michael Hamburger.
 Penguin Books, 1998.
+- Jaspers, Karl.
+Strindberg and van Gogh: An Attempt at a Pathographic Analysis with Reference to Parallel Cases of Swedenborg and Hölderlin.
+Translated by Oskar Grunow and David Woloshin.
+University of Arizona Press, 1977.
 - Lange-Eichbaum, Wilhelm.
 Hölderlin; eine Pathographie.
 Stuttgart, Germany, 1909.
 - Waiblinger, Wilhelm, and Hermann Hesse.
 We Are Like Fire: Waiblinger and Hesse on Hölderlin, edited and translated by Eric Miller.
 ELS Editions, 2007.